-The latest series of popular documentary One Born Every Minute were filmed in the maternity department at Southmead Hospital Bristol, started on Monday, February 24 at 9pm.
+The latest series of popular documentary One Born Every Minute were filmed in the maternity department at Southmead Hospital Bristol, starts on Wednesday, June 11 at 9pm.

 The series features mums, dads and staff as new babies are welcomed at the Southmead Hospital unit, which is run by North Bristol NHS Trust.

 Independent television production company Dragonfly captured the powerful stories and births using 40 remotely-operated cameras, filming 24 hours a day over 11 weeks.

 Footage was captured from the reception desk to the neo-natal ward; from the operating theatre to the birthing pool and features the dramatic, emotional and often funny moments that go hand in hand with bringing a new life into the world, from the perspective of the soon-to-be parents and family, as well as the hospital staff.